 About Yanny and her work

-Yanny Petters is a botanical portraitist from County Wicklow in Ireland.
-She works exclusively from life, either in her studio in Glendarragh, Newtownmountkennedy, County Wicklow, or out in the midst of her subject's habitats.
-Yanny paints in a variety of media, including oils and water colours, and she produces exquisite drawings and fine art nature prints.
-She also specialises in Verre Églomisé, or painting on glass, an old and rare technique she has been developing and adapting to suit her plant portraits since her years working as a sign writer in the 1980s.
-Her paintings are in a number of important collections including the Dr. Shirley Sherwood Collection at Kew Gardens, London, and the Office of Public Works in Dublin.
+Yanny Petters is an Irish botanical artist from County Wicklow.
+She works exclusively from life, either in her studio in Glendarragh, Newtown- mountkennedy, County Wicklow, or out in the midst of her subject's habitats.
+Yanny paints in a variety of media, primarily in Verre Églomisé, or painting on glass, an old and rare technique she has been developing and adapting to suit her plant portraits since her years working as a sign writer in the 1980s.
+Her work also includes water colours, and she produces exquisite drawings and fine art nature prints.
+Yanny's work draws attention to the myriad beauties of Irish native plants, especially at a time when they are under threat from climate change.
+Her paintings are in a number of important collections including the Dr. Shirley Sherwood Collection at Kew Gardens, London, the National Gallery of Ireland, the National Museum of Ireland and the Irish State Collection.
 She is a member of Visual Artists Ireland, the Irish Society of Botanical Artists (ISBA), the Water Colour Society of Ireland and the Dublin Painting & Sketching Club.

 In the Hedgerow Foxglove, Bindweed, Spindle

 A solo exhibition by Yanny Petters at the Olivier Cornet Gallery in October 2021.

 Over almost two years we have had to look at our surroundings in a new way, reducing our field of vision due to the world wide Pandemic.